ruffoa/QLife/QLife/app/src/main/java/engsoc/qlife/ui/fragments/FRAGMENTS_README.md

 ## EmergContactsFragment

-This fragment shows a list of Queen's emergency contacts; the name a description and a telephone number.
+This fragment shows a list of Queen's emergency contacts; the name a name and a telephone number.

 This fragment is accessed from StudentToolsFragment.